Lamu County: Political leadership

-H.E.
-Issa Abdalla Timamy is the current Governor and is deputized by H.E.
-Raphael Munyua.
-H.E.
-Yasin Twaha was the second Governor and was deputized by H.E.
-Aboud Bwana Abdulhakim First elected governor for the county was Issa Timamy and was deputized by H.E.
-Eric Kinyua Mugo.
-Anuar Loitiptip was the second elected senator after Abu Chiaba.The current Senator is Hon.
-Joseph Githuka The current Women Representative is Monica Mūthoni Marubu Ruweida Mohamed Obo was the women representative and was elected in 2017, before her was Shakila Abdalla who was elected in 2013.
+In 2022 Issa Abdalla Timamy was the Governor, deputized by Raphael Munyua.
+Yasin Twaha was the second Governor, deputized by Aboud Bwana Abdulhakim First elected governor for the county was Issa Timamy, deputized by Eric Kinyua Mugo.
+Anuar Loitiptip was the second elected senator after Abu Chiaba.The Senator was Joseph Githuka The Women Representative was Monica Mūthoni Marubu.
+Ruweida Mohamed Obo was the women representative and was elected in 2017, before her was Shakila Abdalla who was elected in 2013.